 Planning a trip to the US?
 If you had to make a list of the top ten US cities to visit, what would they be?

-Now this ISN'T an easy thing to do.
+Now this ISN'T an easy list to make.

 There are so many great places to visit in the US...